AutoScheduleJS/queries-scheduler/README.md

 queries -> schedule

 needs:
 - once material is placed, don't replace it.
 Causes loops.
 Temporary query instead.
+(Current behavior is different: potentials and materials streams are re-compute after each mutation and we check for stability)

 operations:
 - place potentials with most pressure.